 Getting There & Away

-Cruzeiro do Sul is the only bus company that serves Bonito.
-For Foz do Iguaçu you can either head to Campo Grande and catch a direct bus from there or get a direct minibus transfer from Bonito.
+For Foz do Iguaçu you can either head to Campo Grande or Dourados and catch a direct bus from there.
+There are also various two-stop options.
+Operators sell through-tickets.

-Many of Bonito’s attractions are a fair hike from town, and there’s no public transport.
-Some guesthouses lend their guests bicycles, or you can rent a decent mountain bike along the main street for around R$30/day.
-Hotels often provide transport, but not always.
-If you find yourself looking for transport, try the local shuttle service, Vanzella, which will take you to any excursion provided there is a minimum of four people.
+Most of Bonito’s attractions are a fair hike from town, and there’s no public transport.
+Some guesthouses lend their guests bicycles, or you can rent a decent mountain bike along the main street for around R$30 per day.
+Hotels and agencies can arrange transport for an extra R$40 to R$80 per excursion.
+Vanzella also run some scheduled departures to popular excursion points and can be chartered.

 If you are part of a group, it might end up being more economical to hire a taxi for the full day (R$80 to R$180 depending on the distance).
 Moto-taxis can also be a good option for solo travelers.